JasonD94/predicting-car-price-from-scraped-data/README.md

 Which can be found here:
 [python.org/downloads/release/python-373/](https://www.python.org/downloads/release/python-373/)

+# Notes

+* Running this script requires a ton of RAM.
+I saw RAM usage spike at around 10GB on my machine.
+You should have at least 16GB of RAM, and a strong processor such as an Intel i5 / i7.
+The more cores, the better, since I have joblib setup to use one less than the total number of processor cores.
+For example, my i7 4790k has 4 cores / 8 threads, so joblib will run across 7 threads to process all the data that comes back.

+* It took me around 53 minutes to run a complete web scrap and process data into the final CSV file.
+This is with a fairly powerful desktop machine (mentioned above, but i7 4790k plus 16GB), so your results may vary.
+Probably best to not run this on a laptop, ancient desktop, toaster, etc.

 ## *Random Note:* an IDLE Dark Mode Theme
 Place [config-highlight.cfg](./config-highlight.cfg) inside **HOMEDIR**/.idlerc/ and go to